 - Costs of closing – This section shows your upfront costs, sometimes called “settlement costs.”
 It includes loan costs, lender credits and the amount you’ll be required to pay at closing.

 - Loan costs – This section includes origination charges such as application fees, underwriting fees and points that you have to pay.
 Items to be paid by the seller will be noted.
 Other loan costs are categorized as “services that the borrower did not shop for” — including the credit report and appraisal — and those that the borrower did shop for, such as the settlement agent fee and title search.

-- Other costs – These include recording fees, transfer tax, mortgage insurance and insurance premiums due at signing.
+- Other costs – These include recording fees, transfer tax and insurance premiums due at signing.

 - Calculating cash to close – This table breaks down your costs at closing, including any deposits you’ve already paid, credits and anything that has changed since your loan estimate was provided.

-- Summaries of transactions – This provides a detailed look at your costs, including the house price and closing costs and the seller’s costs.
+- Summaries of transactions – This provides a detailed look at your costs, including the home price, closing costs and the seller’s costs.

 - Loan disclosures – Here you’ll see legal language describing important characteristics of your loan, such as assumption, demand feature, negative amortization and escrow.

 - Loan calculations – This disclosure shows the total amount you are agreeing to pay over the life of the loan, including interest charges.

 - Other disclosures – This includes more details such as the appraisal, missed payments and other aspects of your loan.